Emo: Emo pop

 As emo pop coalesced, the Fueled by Ramen label became a center of the movement and signed Fall Out Boy, Panic! at the Disco, and Paramore (all of whom had been successful).
 Two regional scenes developed.
 The Florida scene was created by Fueled by Ramen; midwest emo-pop was promoted by Pete Wentz, whose Fall Out Boy rose to the forefront of the style during the mid-2000s.
 Cash Cash released Take It to the Floor (2008); according to AllMusic, it could be "the definitive statement of airheaded, glittery, and content-free emo-pop ... the transformation of emo from the expression of intensely felt, ripped-from-the-throat feelings played by bands directly influenced by post-punk and hardcore to mall-friendly Day-Glo pop played by kids who look about as authentic as the "punks" on an old episode of Quincy did back in the '70s was made pretty much complete".
 You Me at Six released their 2008 debut album, Take Off Your Colours, described by AllMusic's Jon O'Brien as "follow[ing] the 'emo-pop for dummies' handbook word-for-word".
 The album was certified gold in the UK.

 Emo rap

-Emo rap, a genre that combines emo music with hip hop music, began in the mid–to late 2010s.
-Prominent artists of emo hip hop include Lil Peep, XXXTentacion, and Nothing,Nowhere.
+Emo rap, a genre that combines emo music with hip-hop, began in the mid–to late 2010s.
+Prominent artists of emo hip-hop include Lil Peep, XXXTentacion, and Nothing,Nowhere.
 In the mid-to late 2010s, emo rap broke into the mainstream.
 Deceased rapper XXXTentacion's song "Sad!" peaked at number 1 on the Billboard Hot 100 on June 30, 2018.
-Lil Uzi Vert's song "XO Tour Llif3" peaked at number 7 on the Billboard Hot 100 and the song was certified 6× platinum by the RIAA.
+Lil Uzi Vert's song "XO Tour Llif3" peaked at number 7 on the Billboard Hot 100 and the song was certified 14× platinum by the RIAA for sales of over 14 million copies.